Charming beaches, disgusting service and Kashpirovsky: what is it - real Brighton Beach

-So there are compassionate people on Brighton Beach.
-Although the manifestation of such humanism is more likely an exception than a rule.
-I did not buy a ticket then - I regretted $ 35.
-The ticket operator, seeing how I turned around and was about to leave, began to offer me a discount of 10 dollars.
-She said that I can go as a student.
-I refused, but then regretted.
-After all, it would be interesting to see such a famous person live, to look at the methods of entering into a state of trance, his skills in owning an audience, and to evaluate the public’s reaction.
-Maybe someday, still going.
+So there are compassionate people in Brighton Beach.
+Although the manifestation of such humanism is more the exception than the rule here.
+I didn't buy a ticket then - I regretted $ 35.
+The ticket lady, seeing me turn around and about to leave, started offering me a $ 10 discount.
+She said that I could go as a student.
+I refused, but then I regretted it.
+After all, it would be interesting to see such a famous person live, to look at the methods he uses to enter a state of trance, to his skills in controlling the audience, to evaluate the reaction of the public.
+Maybe someday, I'll still go.

 Brighton Beach is a very dirty place.
-Here, either the wipers pay salaries with chronic delays, or there are none at all, or just to keep the brand, so to speak, and not to look like other regions of America, it’s always and almost everywhere dirty.
-Uncleaned garbage at metro stations, on rails, along roads, in local territories.
-Bird droppings under the bridge on Belt Parkway never seem to be cleaned.
-Buildings from the external facade, probably a hundred years ago, have not been repaired for the same amount of time.
+Here, either the wipers' salaries are paid with chronic delays, or there are none at all, or simply to keep, so to speak, the brand and not be like other regions of America, it is always and almost everywhere dirty here.
+Uncleaned rubbish at metro stations, on rails, along roads, in adjoining territories.
+Bird droppings under the Belt Parkway Bridge never seem to be removed.
+The buildings from the external facade are probably a century old and have not been repaired for the same amount of time.

-Of course, such "beauty" and "aromas" match local rats, without a twinge of conscience, strolling along with the inhabitants of those parts.
-I was the only one who accompanied me about 20 meters when I walked past a Mexican church.
+Of course, such "beauty" and "aromas" match the local rats, shamelessly walking along with the inhabitants of those regions.
+One such person accompanied me for about 20 meters when I passed a Mexican church.

-And in the warm season, the very beginning of Brighton is populated by New York homeless people with their own furniture - they form their settlement along the bridge near the exit from the subway.
-They either appear or disappear, probably constantly move in the process of choosing the best place under the sun.
-It is hoped that the homeless will not appear immediately after the end of coronavirus quarantine.
+And in the warm season, the very beginning of Brighton is populated by New York homeless people with their own furniture - they form their settlement along the bridge next to the subway exit.
+They appear and disappear, probably constantly moving in the process of choosing the best place in the sun.
+It is hoped that the homeless will not show up immediately after the end of the coronavirus quarantine.

 On the subject: 10 facts about Little Odessa in New York that will surprise you